MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-export-connector-logs.md

 ---
 # Export private network connector logs to the Log Analytics workspace

-This article describes how to extract private network connector logs from connector machines deployed on the customer's network and send those logs to the Log Analytics workspace in the customer’s Azure subscription.
-This is done using Azure Arc and its extensions.
-The logs stay under the customer's control and management in their Azure environment.
-This ensures that customers keep full ownership and security of their data.
+This article describes how to extract private network connector logs from connector machines that are deployed on the customer's network.
+Once extracted, those logs can be sent to the Log Analytics workspace in the customer’s Azure subscription.
+Extracting these logs is performed using Azure Arc and its extensions.
+Customers retain control and management of the logs in their Azure environment, which ensures that customers keep full ownership and security of their data.

 ## Prerequisites